yogeshhegde/processor-sdk-doc/source/rtos/FAQ.rst

       add the custom path to discovery as described in `Setup CCS <How_to_Guides.html#setup-ccs-for-evm-and-processor-sdk-rtos>`__.
-   -  Assuming CCS is installed in the default path, the process to set the custom SDK path while building the SDK is provided in :ref:`Install in Custom Path <Processor-SDK-RTOS-Install-In-Custom-Path-label>`
+   -  Assuming CCS is installed in the default path, the process to set the custom SDK path while building the SDK is provided in `Install in Custom Path <How_to_Guides.html#update-environment-when-installing-to-a-custom-path>`

 .. rubric:: What are the typical flows for a new user to setup the Processor SDK RTOS development environment?